Who is the First Rate Credit Union?

 - Simple and flexible savings facilities.

-- Annual dividends on savings (according to profits).
+- Annual dividends on savings if we make a surplus.

 Who Runs First Rate Credit Union?

-If you are a BAE systems UK employee you can become a member and start saving directly from you payroll by applying here
+If you are a BAE systems UK employee you can become a member and start saving directly from your payroll by applying here.